 The core value of The Five Theories of Yangxi lies in its comprehensive exposition of all the underlying logical relationships of things.
 The true causes and motivations behind human behavior and the surface phenomena of things can all be reasonably explained through The Five Theories of Yangxi.

-The Five Theories of Yangxi divides and summarizes the underlying logical relationships of things into five aspects, listed from the bottom up as follows: power scheming, Yin-Yang, cause and effect, Alaya Consciousness, and the Heavenly Tao.
+The Five Theories of Yangxi divides and summarizes the underlying logical relationships of things into five aspects, listed from the bottom up as follows: Power Schemes , Yin-Yang, Cause and Effect, Alaya Consciousness, and the Heavenly Tao.
 On a macro level, these five aspects encompass all underlying logical relationships of things.

 What are the underlying logical relationships of things? the underlying logical relationships of things refers to the intrinsic reasons for their existence, operation, and development.
 It can also be understood as the true causes and motivations behind human behavior and the phenomena of things.